aviadud/MarioSimulatorInteractiveReviver/README.md

 # MarioSimulatorInteractiveReviver
 A project to make SMG4 Mario Simulator Interactive into a playable android app using YouTube API.
-To learn more about YouTube API see this: https://developers.google.com/youtube/android/player
+To learn more about YouTube API see [this](https://developers.google.com/youtube/android/player).

 # Why I made this project?
 I've been watching SMG4 videos since 2015.
 Back then I was really disappointed that I can't play the Mario Simulator Interactive as intended on my smartphone.
 This is because annotations didn’t work on mobile.
 I had a dream that maybe one day I can do something about it.

 In 2019 I took a course the teach how to make android app using android studio.
 During the course the idea of getting the simulator to work on a mobile came back to my head.
-It has become much more relevant after that youtube stopped showing annotations and the simulator become not playable as intended. (https://mashable.com/article/the-death-of-youtube-annotations/)
+It has become much more relevant after that youtube [stopped showing annotations](https://mashable.com/article/the-death-of-youtube-annotations/) and the simulator become not playable as intended.

 After I finally had enough time, I started working on this project - The Mario Simulator Interactive Reviver.
 The main goal of this project is to make the app similar to the original simulator as much as possible.